idiap/distance-based-cnn/Readme.md

 We include in this repo

-* Automatic Dysarthric Speech Detection using two baseline systems and our proposed distance-based CNN approach
+* Automatic Dysarthric Speech Detection using two baseline systems and our proposed distance-based CNN approach.
     * Speech representation and distance matrix computation (database preprocessing), we included both on-the-fly and offline data preprocessing.
     * Training/testing baseline_1 CNN, baseline_2 CNN, and our proposed distance-based CNN.